SchrodtSven/StoreBehavoirAnalysis/README.md

 - [x] Aggregate daily / monthly Status: **Oct-2019** done -> [see](Eda/Agg.ipynb)
 - [ ] replace text with ids from normalized files

-## note 2self

-- time series is in C19